rackerlabs/design-system/_component_design/table-variations.md

 Use a *dual-line* table when the text in a cell wraps to two or more lines.
 For example, use a dual-line table when two values are meaningfully related to each other and should be displayed in the same cell.

-Use a *dual-layout* table when...XXXX.

-Use a responsive table when:

-- xxxxx.
-- xxxxxx.
+Use a *dual-layout* table when you need to display data in two tables, one on the left and one on the right.

+Use a *responsive table* when the table should adjust in size to accommodate the users' device display size.

 {% endcolumn %}